datastax/cpp-driver/README.md

 ### Parameter values

-Query parameters are bound using a `CassGraphObject`.
+Query parameters are bound using a `DseGraphObject`.
 Parameter values are added by name using the `dse_graph_object_add_<type>()` functions.

 ```c